 Conversely, some poets and authors have other perspectives regarding those tiny creatures.
 William Butler Yeats- an Irish poet- believed that those fairies were insanely wealthy for a reason.
 He believed that the reason lied in the “treasure-crocks, buried of old in war-time.”

 When it comes to David Russell McAnally, the author of Irish Wonders, he tended to believe that those leprechauns were sons of an evil spirit and a wicked fairy and that made them neither wholly good nor the other way around.

 Their Appearance in the Irish Folklore

-Despite their fame in most of the cultures, leprechauns seem to appear in the Irish mythology the least frequently.
-They have been popular in the folklore since ancient times.
+Despite their fame in most cultures, leprechauns seem to appear in the Irish mythology the least frequently.
+They have been popular in folklore since ancient times.